 Thriving WASH businesses represent a critical component of the market that must grow in lock-step with demand.
-Our aim is to build an efficient, responsive supply chain in rural areas where none existed before, cultivating consumer-focused, rather than donor-focused, local businesses.
+Our aim was to build an efficient, responsive supply chain in rural areas where none existed before, cultivating consumer-focused, rather than donor-focused, local businesses.

 To increase market penetration of WASH products, it was critical to integrate micro-finance into the system.
-Access to micro-finance has significantly lowered the barrier to purchase latrines and other WASH products and services.
-But not just on the consumer side, we look at small business financing options to ensure actors in the supply chain are set up to succeed.
+Access to micro-finance significantly lowered the barrier to purchase latrines and other WASH products and services.
+But not just on the consumer side, we looked at small business financing options to ensure actors in the supply chain are set up to succeed.

-We translate in-depth insights from consumers and producers into sustainable solutions — from simplifying complex construction projects into off-the-shelf products so that consumers can easily assess price, payment, delivery, and installation — to creating aspirational hardware designed to change behaviours.
+We translated in-depth insights from consumers and producers into sustainable solutions — from simplifying complex construction projects into off-the-shelf products so that consumers can easily assess price, payment, delivery, and installation — to creating aspirational hardware designed to change behaviours.

 A market will not be sustainable if half the market is missing.
 Women are key decision makers when it comes to keeping their families healthy.
 But they are often excluded from the economic opportunities in the water, sanitation, and hygiene industries.
 We aimed to deepen their participation as business owners, sales agents, and informed consumers.
 Read more…